UWyo-COSC/ugrad-2017/README.md

    * to create pathways for non-majors to take more of our courses, especially upper-division courses of broad appeal.
 4. Reconsider requirements for a Minor in Computer Science.
 5. Adopt one or more Certificates in Computer Science, e.g., for Machine Learning, Cybersecurity, etc.
+6. Or maybe streamline (or remove) the current concentrations.
-6. Convert the "regular" special topics into actual COSC courses.
+7. Convert the "regular" special topics into actual COSC courses.
-7. Maintain high expectations for the majors in our program.
+8. Maintain high expectations for the majors in our program.
 In particular, we wish to distinguish ourselves from other computer science programs in the region by the fact that our students are the most qualified programmers you can hire.